KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

 - **Protontricks (Flatpak)**
    - Download from Discover and run once.

-- Password set in Konsole
-   - Enter `passwd` in Konsole to setup a password if you haven't already.

 # Setting Up OpenKH's Prefix

 - Step 1: In Konsole, enter and run the following code: